-At a March 19 committee of the whole meeting focused on the various efforts by county departments aimed at meth enforcement, education and prevention, Koering made statements that only needed to be walked back by other county officials during the meeting, but were rightfully derided by members of the public after the fact.
+At a March 19 committee of the whole meeting focused on the various efforts by county departments aimed at meth enforcement, education and prevention, Koering made statements that not only needed to be walked back by other county officials during the meeting, but were rightfully derided by members of the public after the fact.

 Specifically, it was this comment from Koering regarding deaths from meth addiction that grabbed attention, and not in a good way: "I don't know why we're in such a big hurry to save somebody that's like this?
 I guess it sounds kind of harsh, but—I don't know—it kind of gets rid of a problem, in my mind."

 So far, Koering has made no public explanation of his comments.
 He should.
 His constituents in District 1, all residents of Crow Wing County and anyone whose life has been touched by the scourge of meth deserve an answer.

 What Koering's comments accomplished March 19 was taking attention away from the good efforts being put forth by the Crow Wing County Sheriff's Office, Crow Wing County Attorney's Office and Crow Wing County Community Services to address the county's meth problem.

 At best Koering's comments were made out of a lack of knowledge regarding meth, but we don't buy that, especially not when considering his long tenure as an elected official, including a stint in the Minnesota Senate.